I, Claudius: Claudius the God

-Literary significance and criticism
+Literary significance

-The I, Claudius novels, as they are called collectively, became massively popular when first published in 1934 and gained literary recognition with the award of the 1934 James Tait Black Prize for fiction.
-They remain Graves' best known work, aside from his myth essay The White Goddess, his English translation of The Golden Ass, and his own autobiography Good-Bye to All That.
+The I, Claudius novels became massively popular when published, both in 1934.
+In addition to instant popularity and enormous sales the books soon gained literary recognition; they were collectively awarded the 1934 James Tait Black Prize for fiction.
+Along with his autobiography, Good-Bye to All That, they remain Graves' best known work.
 Graves later claimed that the novels were written only from financial need on a strict deadline.
 Nonetheless, they are today regarded as pioneering masterpieces of historical fiction.

+At the time of its original publication, Peter Monro Jack of The New York Times wrote: "Mr. Graves has made a fascinating novel out of [Claudius], and of the Rome of his times a piece of first-rate historical writing."

 Adaptations

 German translation

 When the time came to translate the novels into German, Graves, who spoke the language, decided instead to rework them into a one volume edition.
 He collaborated with translator Hans Rothe and they jointly produced a shortened edition which left out the many digressions which were incorporated into the English original, with the aim of presenting Claudius' story in a clearer and more effective way.
 The contents of the books were thus roughly cut down to a half.
-The book is published as Ich Claudius, Kaiser und Gott (I Claudius, Emperor and God) with Graves being styled Robert von Ranke Graves, which is how he is credited in all German editions of his works.
+The book is published as Ich, Claudius, Kaiser und Gott (I, Claudius, Emperor and God) with Graves being styled Robert von Ranke Graves, which is how he is credited in all German editions of his works.
+Adolf Hitler, in the grip of acute insect phobia after the turn of the tide on Operation Barbarossa in late 1942, reportedly read this edition.